Hard Hit

 The film was theatrically released on June 23, 2021.
-The film was a hit, crossing the 500,000 viewer mark on the 10th day of its release, which was the first for a Korean film in 2021. it is fifth highest-grossing Korean film of 2021 and ranks number 17 among all the films released in the year 2021 in South Korea, with a gross of US$7.70 million and 955,809 admissions.

-Synopsis
+It grossed $6.7 million domestically, becoming the fifth-highest-grossing Korean film of 2021.

+Plot

 Seong-gyu (Jo Woo-jin), a manager of a branch of a bank in Busan, heads to work in his car with his daughter Hye-in (Lee Jae-in), who is about to take her entrance examination, and son.
-He gets a call, on a phone he discovers in the car's glove compartment, with a restricted caller ID (also known by the slang ‘black call’).
+He gets a call, on a phone he discovers in the car's glove compartment, with a restricted caller ID (also known by the slang 'black call').
 The mysterious caller informs him that there is a bomb under his seat and if he tries to get out of the car it will explode.
 This triggers the beginning of a nightmare situation for the Seong-gyu family in the middle of downtown Busan.

+It is later revealed the mysterious caller is Jin-woo, a former employee of the chemical factory where Seong-gyu scammed all the employees of the factory in an investment that gives him the position of branch manager.
+Despite the effort of the employees in suing the bank, they were unable to receive back their money which caused some of them to commit suicide after losing all their life savings.
+It turned out that Jin-Woo's wife committed suicide along with her unborn child because of this incident.
+Consequently, Jin-Woo is seeking revenge against Seong-gyu for his embezzlement that cost the life of his wife and unborn child.

+After forcing Seong-gyu to commit suicide by driving the car into the river, Seong-gyu decides to save both of them from drowning and surrendering himself to the police for his past crime and exposing the scam the bank has committed.